madara-tribe/image-anomalty-detection/README.md

+# Summary
-## 4.The logics are written by bellow my blog
+The logics and process are written by bellow my blog

 https://trafalbad.hatenadiary.jp/entry/2019/09/04/213627